mine2chow/JSON-Helper/client/README.md

 # JSON-Helper

 Privide a hover popup window to describe which layer for the key you are in now.
->Notes: Only works with pure ".json" files
+>Notes: Only works for pure ".json" files

 [View the code](https://github.com/mine2chow/JSON-Helper)